YS-Saini/Network_prog_lab/README.md

-# NeuroNudge
+# Network Programming lab
-This repo contains all the codes related to NeuroNudge
+This repo contains all the codes that were taught in network programming lab in sem5